dazamar01/java-react-security/README.md

 2. Install create react app (you need to put sudo at the begining if you have linux or mac) npm install -g create-react-app

+3. The app was created with the command below create-react-app react-security